-- The title of the report - Report field headings

-To define Static Text, follow these steps:

-- 1. From the Object menu, select Text>Static Text. - 2.
+- The title of the report - Report field headings - To define Static Text, follow these steps: - 1.
+From the Object menu, select Text>Static Text. - 2.
 Left click at the point where you want to insert the text.
-The program prompts you to enter the text: - 3.
+The program prompts you to enter the text.
+You may also include variables in the Static Text box that will be recalled when the report is run. - 3.
 After you have entered the text, click on OK.
 The Static Text appears in a box. - 4.
 To edit the text, double-click on the box.
 The Static Text box reappears for you to modify the text.